krd81/T2_A2-API_Server/README.md

 ## R7 - Detail any third party services that your app will use
 ### FLASK
 Flask is a Python framework which is used to make creating web applications in Python easier.
-It is described as being flexible and lightweight, which means that while providing the tools and functionality to create both small, simple web applications and also larger, complex ones, it provides a range of customisible features and supports integration with other services needed to support the application, such as password encryption, Support Secure cookies and in-built error handling.
-It has its own developement server, complete with de-bugger and a unit testing module which makes it a popular choice web developers.
-Flask is capable of managing the HTTP request-response protocol and is particularly useful in creating RESTful APIs. [^1][def1]
+It is described as being flexible and lightweight, which means that while providing the tools and functionality to create both small, simple web applications and also larger, complex ones, it provides a range of customisable features and supports integration with other services needed to support the application, such as password encryption, Support Secure cookies and in-built error handling.
+It has its own development server, complete with debugger and a unit testing module which makes it a popular choice for web developers.
+Flask is capable of managing the HTTP request-response protocol and is particularly useful in creating RESTful APIs.

 ### POSTGRESQL
 PostgreSQL is an open-source relational database widely used for data storage in web applications.
 It has many powerful features and supports a range of popular programming languages.
 This app has specifically taken advantage of its ability to handle user-defined types, the referential integrity when using foreign keys, its ability to work well with plug-ins and extensions as well as its extensibility, meaning it has the scope to grow as the business requirements evolve.